ppy/osu-wiki/news/2026/2026-02-16-happy-chinese-new-year.md

 ![](/wiki/shared/news/2026-02-16-happy-chinese-new-year/btmc.png)

-As one of osu!'s most prominent content creators and a notable Chinese-American figure, [BTMC](https://osu.ppy.sh/users/3171691) has made immense contributions to the global community.
+As one of osu!'s most prominent content creators and a notable Chinese-American figure, ::BTMC::{ user-id=3171691 } has made immense contributions to the global community.
 His success demonstrates how a shared passion for the game can resonate across all cultural boundaries.

 <div class="news-chat-quote__text-container">